Every day, people dismiss the role that emotions play in the cold hard reality of today’s business and our personal lives.

 - Self-Control: Individuals with a high degree of emotional self-control effectively manage their impulsive feelings and distressing emotions.
 They stay composed, positive, and think clearly even under difficult or challenging circumstances.

-- Authenticity: You can build trust through your own conscientiousness, owning up to your mistakes and confronting unethical actions in others.
-Take trough, principled stands when necessary, even if those stands are unpopular.
+- Authenticity: You can build trust through your own conscientiousness, owning up to your mistakes, and confronting unethical actions in others.
+Take tough principled stands when necessary, even if those stands are unpopular.